SonuKushwaha-hub/OnlineShop/README.md

 # OnlineShop
-This project is based on creating a demo on online shopping website using HTML and CSS.
+This project is based on creating a responsive online shopping website using HTML and CSS.

 ## Pages
 ### 1. HOME